Skip to content

 6 Packaging Questions

-Here are some of the most important things to consider when you’re designing packaging.
+Here are some of the most important things to consider when designing packaging.

 1. Package Materials

-What materials will protect your products the best?
-What fits in with your brand, and are the opportunities to reduce your carbon footprint (a huge concern with customers today).
+What materials will best protect your products?
+What fits in with your brand?
+What are the opportunities to reduce your carbon footprint?
+(Customers today are very concerned about this.)

 2. Package Construction